 I do a little 3D work, mostly for 3code videos.
 In this video, for example, I did all the 3D stuff myself.
 Mostly though, I use Blender as a simple video editor.

 Great for keeping data synchronized between my various machines.
 No reliance on external services and I run the backups myself.
-All network communication encrypted so it's safe for low-priority client data.
+All network communication encrypted so it's safe for low-priority client data as well as my personal data.

 smooth, clear, not too fancy or expensive